hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

                "devices-registered": 42,
                "billing": false
            }
-       }],
+       } ]
    }

-Kea does not interpret or use the user context information; it simply stores it and makes it available to the hook libraries.
+Kea does not interpret or use the user-context information; it simply stores it and makes it available to the hook libraries.
 It is up to each hook library to extract that information and use it.
 The parser translates a "comment" entry into a user context with the entry, which allows a comment to be